Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

 \subsubsection{Results in families}

-Some of the challenges of working with the abelian varieties $J_m$ become simpler when $m=p^k$, for $p$ an odd prime and $k \geq 1$.
+Some of the challenges of working with the abelian varieties $J_m$ are easier to overcome when $m=p^k$, for $p$ an odd prime and $k \geq 1$.
 Our general results allow us to prove properties of $J_m$ for all $m=p^k$.
 The first one is a generalization of a theorem of Kubota \cite[Theorem 2]{Kubota1965}, who proved that $J_p$ is a simple, nondegenerate CM abelian variety.

 \begin{restatable*}{theorem}{nondeg} Let $p$ be an odd prime number, $k$ a positive integer, and $X$ be any simple factor of $J_{p^k}$.
 Then $X$ is a nondegenerate abelian variety. \end{restatable*}